Select an OCR site

 Science plus Additional Science will still count towards the EBacc as an alternative combination.
 Computing cannot be substituted for Science or Additional Science in this combination.

 We've involved teachers and consulted with key partners in the computing teaching community throughout the development process.
-We've done this so that our GCSE Computing specification, support materials and publisher resources will provide you with everything you need to teach our new GCSE with confidence.
+We've done this so that our specification, support materials and publisher resources will provide you with everything you need to teach this qualification with confidence.